aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 # Discoveries in a restaurant in Tokyo: What the consumption data reveals
 ## 日本語の要約はページ下部にあります。
+## Problem Statement
-## How do different order formats (individual items, set courses and nomihoudai plans) impact revenue, customer behavior and menu strategy?
+How do different order formats (individual items, set courses and nomihoudai plans) impact revenue, customer behavior and menu strategy?
-Based on real sales data and in-store experience, this project uses structured analysis to identify insights, patterns, customer behavior, and actionable strategies to increase profitability.
+## Tech Stack

-Tech Stack: Python (Pandas, Matplotlib, Seaborn)・Jupyter Notebook・GitHub
+Python (Pandas, Matplotlib, Seaborn)・Jupyter Notebook・GitHub
 ## Key Results
 - 33% of products generate 80% of sales
 - 76 low performing products identified as potential removals to simplify the menu